-This is whether you can charge your Nintendo Switch with a cell phone charger.
+Here’s everything about charging your Nintendo Switch with a cell phone charger being possible:

-So if you want to know in detail how to charge your Nintendo Switch with a phone charger, then you’re in the right place.
+So if you want to learn all about how to charge your Nintendo Switch with a cellphone charger, then this article is for you.

 Let’s jump right in!